-Warm or cold compress.
-Patients can loosen a stiff joint by using moist heat, such as a warming pad or whirlpool, for a few minutes before activity.
-Icing the shoulder joint for 15 or 20 minutes after activity can decrease swelling and provide some immediate pain relief.
+People can loosen a stiff AC joint by using moist heat, such as a warming pad or whirlpool, for a few minutes before activity.
+Icing the shoulder joint for 15 to 20 minutes after activity can decrease swelling and provide some immediate pain relief.
 These treatments provide temporary symptom relief, and do not treat the underlying causes of AC joint osteoarthritis.

-Physical therapy.
-In contrast to treatment for hip osteoarthritis and knee osteoarthritis, which emphasizes physical therapy, experts have found physical therapy less effective for acromioclavicular patients.6 However, depending on the patient, co-existing conditions, and the specific physical therapy program, exercises that focus on stretching and strengthening muscles and maintaining the shoulder’s range of motion may be helpful.
+In contrast to treatment for hip osteoarthritis and knee osteoarthritis, which emphasizes physical therapy, experts have found physical therapy less effective for people who have isolated acromioclavicular arthritis.1 However, depending on the patient, co-existing conditions, and the specific physical therapy program, exercises that focus on stretching and strengthening muscles and maintaining the shoulder’s range of motion may be helpful.2

 Medications for Acromioclavicular Osteoarthritis

 - Oral analgesics.
-Pain relievers, such as acetaminophen (e.g., the active ingredient in Tylenol) have relatively few side effects and relieve pain.
+Pain relievers, such as acetaminophen (the active ingredient in Tylenol), have relatively few side effects and relieve pain.

 - Oral non-steroidal anti-inflammatory drugs (NSAIDs).
-Anti-inflammatory medications, such as aspirin, ibuprofen (e.g., Advil), naproxen (e.g., Aleve), or cox-2 inhibitors (e.g., Celebrex) may reduce pain, swelling, and inflammation caused by AC joint osteoarthritis.
+Anti-inflammatory medications, such as aspirin, ibuprofen, naproxen, or cox-2 inhibitors (Celebrex), may reduce pain, swelling, and inflammation caused by AC joint osteoarthritis.

-The degree of pain relief from injections is variable and temporary.
-One study found that acromioclavicular arthritis patients who had steroid injections had pain relief ranging from as little as two hours to as long as three months.10 These injections may weaken the nearby tendons, so they should be used infrequently and only after more moderate treatments fail.11,12 However, injections can be helpful to help clinician isolate the problem and allow more direct treatment.
+- The degree of pain relief from injections is variable and temporary.
+One study found that acromioclavicular arthritis patients who had steroid injections had pain relief ranging from as little as two hours to as long as three months.3

 Acromioclavicular Joint Surgery